tkupka/ad-growatt/README.md

 - Ability to control Grid First and Export Limit
 - UI now consists of one Lovelace card
 - Improved error handling, eg. handling the lock-out by displaying a message
+- Can only handle one inverter, specify Device Serial Number in secrets together with username and password for inverter

 # Lovelace card
 ```